Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

         build-essential python2.7-dev cmake-curses-gui       # (Optional) Needed if you want to build ParaView ssh wget emacs                                       # (Optional) Useful tools

-In order to properly install the NVidia drivers, you will need to execute the following command line and restart.
+In order to properly install the NVidia drivers, you will need to execute the following command line and restart:

     $ sudo nvidia-xconfig